yagasoft/DynamicsCrm-CodeGenerator/README.md

   + Many options to optimise generated code size even further
   + Define web service contracts with different profiles
     + Option to mark certain fields as 'read-only'
+    + Option to link CRM entity profile with contract profiles, which effectively copies selection changes made in contracts to the CRM entity
   + Generate concrete classes for CRM Actions
   + Support bulk relation loading
     + Support filtering on relation loading